-- 21. We find that the revised provisions that identify and describe UNS's method for determining contingent facilities, as UNS proposes in its LGIP, partially comply with the requirements of Order Nos.
-845 and 845-A. We find that UNS complies with the requirements of Order Nos.
-845 and 845-A because UNS has adopted the definition of contingent facilities and the language regarding the need for the transmission provider to include in LGIP section 3.8 a method for identification of contingent facilities without modification.
-Further, UNS's proposed Tariff revisions comply with the requirements related to providing estimated network upgrade costs and estimated in-service completion dates associated with contingent facilities to the interconnection customer. - However, as specified in Order No. 845, transmission providers must include, in 22. section 3.8 of their LGIPs, a method for determining contingent facilities.36 The Commission required that this method must provide sufficient transparency to determine why a specific contingent facility was identified and how it relates to the interconnection request.37 The Commission also required that a transmission provider's method to identify contingent facilities be transparent enough to ensure that it will be applied on a non-discriminatory basis.38 UNS's proposed Tariff revisions lack the requisite transparency required by Order Nos.
-845 and 845-A because the proposed Tariff revisions do not detail the specific technical screens or analyses and the specific thresholds or criteria that UNS will use as part of its method to identify contingent facilities.39 Without this information, an interconnection customer will not understand how UNS will evaluate potential contingent facilities to determine their relationship to an individual interconnection request.
-40 Further, including provisions regarding specific thresholds or criteria in UNS's LGIP will ensure UNS's technical screens or analyses will be applied to interconnection requests on a consistent, not unduly discriminatory or preferential basis.
-Accordingly, we direct UNS to file, within sixty (60) days of the date of this order, a further compliance filing that includes in section 3.8 of its LGIP the method it will use to determine contingent facilities, including technical screens or analyses it proposes to use to identify these facilities.
-We also require that UNS include in section 3.8 of its LGIP the specific thresholds or criteria it will use in its technical screens or analysis to achieve the level of transparency required by Order No. 845.
+21. However, as specified in Order No. 845, transmission providers must include in Section 3.8 of their LGIPs.36 The Commission required that this method must provide sufficient transparency to determine why a specific contingent facility was identified and how it relates to the interconnection request.37 The Commission also required that a transmission provider's method to identify contingent facilities should be transparent enough to ensure that it will be applied on a non-discriminatory basis.38 PSCo's proposed Tariff revisions lack the requisite transparency required by Order Nos.
+845 and 845-A because the proposed Tariff revisions do not detail the specific technical screens or analyses and the specific thresholds or criteria that PSCo will use as part of its method to identify contingent facilities.39 Without this information, an interconnection customer will not understand how PSCo will evaluate potential contingent facilities to determine their relationship to an individual interconnection request.40 Further, including provisions regarding specific thresholds or criteria in PSCo's LGIP will ensure PSCo's technical screens or analyses will be applied to interconnection requests on a consistent, not unduly discriminatory or preferential basis.
+Accordingly, we direct PSCo to file, within 60 days of the date of this order, a further compliance filing that includes in Section 3.8 of its LGIP the method it will use to determine contingent facilities, including technical screens or analyses it proposes to use to identify these facilities.
+We also require that PSCo include in LGIP Section 3.8, the specific thresholds or criteria it will use in its technical screens or analysis to achieve the level of transparency required by Order No. 845.